CubeRRT (CubeSat Radiometer Radio Frequency Interference Technology)

 RFI is a real problem for Earth science observations.
 To that end Blue Canyon Technologies will build the CubeRRT for Ohio State University to provide more accurate measurements and radiometers.
 The goal is to identify and mitigate RFI for spaceborne microwave radiometers.
 As spectrum usage has increased by the communications industry, RFI has become a problem for science missions.
 CubeRRT will build on the success of RFI mitigation techniques developed for NASA’s SMAP (Soil Moisture Active/Passive) mission, but at higher frequencies, 6 - 40 GHz, instead of SMAP’s 1.4 GHz.
 Mitigation at these higher frequencies enables scientists to continue using radiometry for high quality Earth science measurements.
 4) 5)

 Background: The cacophony of signals constantly at play on Earth - from radio traffic to cell phones and other communications systems – ultimately creates the white noise of human technology in action.
-In space, however, this cacophony is getting in the way of some important Earth science research - and it's only getting worse as human technology advances.
-Joel Johnson, chair and professor of the Department of Electrical and Computer Engineering at OSU, is now leading a NASA program to help navigate the noise.
+In space, however, this cacophony is increasingly interfering with important scientific endeavours.
+Joel Johnson, Chair and Professor of the Department of Electrical and Computer Engineering at OSU, is now leading a NASA program to help navigate the noise.
 Since 2001, his team at OSU has focused on detecting and discarding man-made RFI from the Earth’s naturally fluctuating microwave signals.
 The technology is imperative for future satellite missions using microwave radiometry to observe Earth's properties.
 6)

 Johnson's team contributed similar technologies for NASA’s SMAP (Soil Moisture Active Passive) satellite, which launched in January 2015.
 SMAP is now helping scientists create the most detailed global maps of soil moisture to date, improving understanding of Earth’s water and carbon cycles, as well as the ability to manage water resources.